 The Manitoba Human Rights Commission is an independent agency of the Government of Manitoba.
 We are responsible for administering The Human Rights Code, the provincial law that protects individuals and groups from discrimination.

 There are human rights laws in every province and territory across Canada and there is also a federal human rights law.
 These laws all promote the principle that we are entitled to be treated on the basis of our individual merit and should not be subjected to prejudice or stereotypes.
 These laws ensure that we have equality of opportunity and freedom from discrimination, principles found in the Universal Declaration of Human Rights and the Charter of Rights and Freedoms.
 They ensure that we are all treated on the basis of our own merit and not subjected to prejudice and stereotypes.

-Discrimination under The Code is treating a person or group differently, to their disadvantage and without reasonable cause, on the basis of a protected characteristic, such as ancestry, age or disability.
+Discrimination is treating a person differently, to their disadvantage where it is not reasonable to do so on the basis of their:

-Discrimination is prohibited in activities such as employment, housing, and services available to the public.
+Discrimination demeans a person's individual worth and dignity and is prohibited in employment, services available to the public, contracts, and housing.